kiniry/Mobius/src/escjava/trunk/ESCTools/slides/CAV2007Tutorial/README.txt

 page size of 6 inches (wide) by 10 inches (high), although on the screen it looks like 10 inches wide by 6 high.

-To get the handouts, you have to answer y to the question that comes up when running pdflatex on JMLTutorial.tex starts, and you have to be running pdflatex on a TeX install that has pgf installed.
+To get the handouts, use the Makefile or run pdflatex on JMLTutorialHandouts.tex For this you have to be running pdflatex on a TeX install that has pgf installed.
 (Miktex has it, or can if you install it, and the Makefile assumes that mpdflatex is the Miktex version of pdflatex.)

 Examples are mainly kept in the subdirectory examples/.
 The directory examples_toedit/ contains copies of some files to use when starting examples that are to be edited.
-This directories contents should be copied into examples_worked before the start of the show.
+This directory's contents should be copied into examples_worked before the start of the show.
+Edit the copies in examples_worked during the show.

 $Id$